tushar-sharma/tushar-sharma.github.io/_posts/2024-01-14-deploy-gradle-build-cache.md

 Replace `<hashed_password>` with the hashed password generated earlier.

-> Note: If you're using podman, ensure to specify the full path of the Dockerfile.
-For example:
+> Note: If you're using podman, ensure to specify the full path of the Dockerfile like

 ```yaml
 FROM docker.io/library/amazoncorretto:17-alpine-jdk